rust-gamedev/rust-gamedev.github.io/content/news/030/index.md

 ### [bevy_backroll v0.3][backroll-github]

-[Backroll][backroll-github] is a 100% type-safe native Rust implementation of the [GGPO][ggpo] rollback library.
+[Backroll][backroll-github] is a 100% type-safe native Rust implementation of the [GGPO][ggpo] rollback netcode library.
 The core library has gone through superfical updates, but the [Bevy plugin][bevy-backroll-crates-io] has been massively overhauled.
 This update signfigantly improves the ergonomics of setting up rollback netcode for your game (no more ugly turbofishes! no more generic type parameter config type!), provides an automatic way of saving and loading Bevy components and resources, and fully parallelizes the saving and loading of game state when a rollback occurs.